 As a consequence of its untruthfulness, there is an experiment in the field of electromagnetism called "Faraday’s paradox".
 However, it is not a paradox at all if one truly understands the electric current and the electromagnetic induction.

 What is the Faraday’s paradox?
 It is an experiment which contradicts the Faraday’s law of induction.
 I will not repeat here what it is about, but will only link the Wikipedia article and a YouTube video on this subject.

 (I have borrowed this image from Faraday Rotor Experiment and have slightly modified it.)

 What is “paradoxical” in this experiment?
 In all the three variations of it, no matter what is rotating, there is no change in the magnetic flux through the copper disk (as it is required from the Faraday’s law) and yet there is an induced current in two of the three variations.

-In my answer No.3 above I show that a current is induced in a wire when it is moving not perpendicularly to the magnetic lines of force (as it follows from the Faraday’s law), but in line with them.
+In the article No.2 cited above I show that a current is induced in a wire when it is moving not perpendicularly to the magnetic lines of force (as it follows from the Faraday’s law), but in line with them.

 When a wire is moving obliquely to the magnetic lines of force, then only the component of its velocity which is in line with the magnetic lines is relevant for the current induction in it.

 The magnetic field at the edges of a magnet begins to curve (figure below).

 Due to this curvature, when a copper disk is rotating in front of a magnet, then there is always a small component of its outer parts’ velocity which is in line with the magnetic lines of force.
 This component induces a small current in the outer parts.

 Instead of a copper disk, let’s imagine that a spoked wheel is rotating (figure below).